Our philosophy is to keep our training as affordable and as accessible as possible.

 Everyone benefits from HSE support to SHEP Training.

-Thank you for your interest in training, or further training, with SHEP.
-We appreciate that the cost of courses is a significant issue and our philosophy is to keep our training as affordable and as accessible as possible.
 Because we are supported by the HSE, all courses are subsidised.
 Every participant benefits because without the financial support from the HSE the standard course fee for all courses would be significantly higher.
 We believe our training offers tremendous value for money.

 What do SHEP courses cost?